paradigmxyz/foundry-alphanet/README.md

     --foundry-directory /app/foundry \
     --foundry-command "test -vvv"
 ```
-In this case we have signalled forge that we want incresed verbosity in the test
+In this case we have signalled forge that we want increased verbosity in the test
 output passing `test -vvvv` to `--foundry-command`.

 [clabby/eip-3074-foundry]: https://github.com/clabby/eip-3074-foundry